base16-builder/base16-builder/contributing.md

 #### Guidelines

-* Follow the existing code style. /* which one? */
 * Document your changes in the [`readme.md`](https://github.com/alexbooker/base16-builder/blob/master/readme.md).
 * Document your changes in the `--help` page.
 * Each contribution MUST be preceded by an [issue](#writing-an-issue).